21.5-inch iMac vs. 27-inch iMac: Which all-in-one desktop Mac should you get?

 Let's drill down a bit and how you can custom-configure your iMac to make sense for what you're doing, specifically.

-All iMacs come equipped with quad-core i5 processors - processors that can run up to four sets of instructions simultaneously.
+All iMacs except for the low-end $1,099 model come equipped with quad-core i5 processors - processors that can run up to four sets of instructions simultaneously.
 That makes them better at running applications designed to support parallel processing.
 Computationally-intensive software like scientific apps, 3D modeling, data transformation, even video and audio encoding (like ripping videos from DVDs or music from CDs) all benefit greatly from more cores.
+The low-end model, with its lower clock speed and dual-core design, isn't going to be up for the same sort of heavy lifting as its quad-core counterparts.

 The high end 21.5-inch and 27-inch iMac models can be custom configured with better processors for an extra $200.
 The 21.5-inch model gets a 3.1 GHz quad-core Intel i7 processor.
 The 27-inch iMac gets a 3.5 GHz i7 processor.
 Not only are the clock speeds on the custom configurations slightly higher than the stock processor (with correspondingly higher burst speeds), but the i7 processor also gains an Intel technology called hyperthreading, which can make parallel processing even faster.